AGROFIMS/helpdocs/content/Creatingafieldbook/Fieldbook/EditFieldbook.md

 {{< notice info >}}
 When you edit a fieldbook, only the edited version is saved.
 You won’t be able to retrieve the original version.
-A Duplicate fieldbook option will soon be available.
+A **duplicate fieldbook** option will soon be available.
  {{</ notice >}}